rucha97/mask-detector/README.md

 - `ConvNet5.pkl` - Saved file with the trained model, optimizer, loss function, and epochs.
 - `Report.pdf` - Project report.

-### Image sources
+### Dataset
 Generated a new dataset of 4k images by collecting, pre-processing and performing data-augmentation of facial images.
-Most images were sourced from Kaggle.
+Initial data was taken from publicly available datasets, others were sourced from internet.